NICMx/Jool/doc/usr/en/usr-flags-pool4.md

 ## Notes

 You need to be aware that your NAT64 machine needs to reserve transport addresses for translation purposes.
-If something within it tries to open a connection from transport address `192.0.2.1#5000` and at the same time a translation yields source transport address `192.0.2.1#5000`, evil things will happen. [iptables's NAT also suffers from this quirk](https://github.com/NICMx/NAT64/wiki/issue67:-Linux's-MASQUERADING-does-not-care-about-the-source-natting-overriding-existing-connections.).
+If something within it tries to open a connection from transport address `192.0.2.1#5000` and at the same time a translation yields source transport address `192.0.2.1#5000`, evil things will happen.

 In other words, you don't want pool4's domain to intersect with other port ranges (just like you don't want other port ranges intersecting with other port ranges).